 Providing reliable 911 access to users is a bigger challenge than ever before.
 The changing way that modern enterprises and their employees’ work has made getting help where it’s needed, when it’s needed, both a challenge and a priority, especially with the FCC’s stricter 911 rules and regulations like RAY BAUM’s Act and Kari’s Law.

-Microsoft Teams and E911
+Microsoft Teams and E911, explained

 How E911 for Microsoft Teams Direct Routing works

 Bandwidth’s Teams E911 solution leverages Presence Information Data Format Location Object (PIDF-LO) XML format.
 Getting started requires provisioning the locations of all your network elements, including WiFi access points and subnets, within Teams.

 Then, when a Teams-connected user attached to a network element makes a 911 call, this information is provided to Bandwidth.

 We use this current caller location to quickly route the call and we make the address information available to public safety for the fastest possible emergency response.

 So here’s what you really want to know—how does Bandwidth’s Direct Routing and emergency services solution help your business?

 - Provides fast, reliable 911 call routing to public safety in the U.S. and Canada

 - Leverages the native dynamic calling capabilities within Teams